trident-project/trident/doc/source/installation.rst

 Currently, there are two versions of Trident: the `stable version
 <http://trident.readthedocs.io/en/stable>`_, and the `developent version
 <http://trident.readthedocs.io/en/latest>`_.
 The stable version is tried,
+and tested, and it operates on a stable version of yt.
+The development version is actively being updated with new features, and it is also tied to the development version of yt, so occasionally unforseen bugs can crop up as these new features are added.
-tested, and stable.
-The development version has new features under current development, which may lead to the occasional error but is generally very stable too.
-The installation steps are slightly different between the two (easier for stable than dev) so pay attention in the steps below.
+The installation steps are slightly different between the two versions, in that installing stable is easier and faster than dev, so pay attention in the steps below.
 Don't worry if you want to change later, you can always switch between the two versions easily enough by following the directions in :ref:`uninstallation`.